 Finally, promote, promote, promote.

 You always want to make sure you set up lots of promotional social media posts.
-Pin it, tweet it, announce on Facebook, and especially get the word out in your Google Plus circles.
+Pin it, tweet it, announce it on Facebook, and especially get the word out in your Google Plus circles.

 Did this information help you?
 I sure hope so.
 If you’ve interviewed guests for your podcast or blog, please share a favorite interview in the comments below!